johnrothermel/bosh-lite-win/README.md

  * Start Mobaxterm and navigate to Settings -> Configuration -> Terminal
  * Check "Use Windows PATH environment" if not already done
  * Restart Mobaxterm and run vagrant or git to verify they are found.

+## Setup curl certs for git
+1. Start Mobaxterm and create a certs directory in your home directory.
+2.